 The biggest draw to Arenal is undeniably its wild nightlife.
 Visitors come from all over for the cool drinks, buzzing atmosphere and dancing until sunrise.
 There's a wide range of after-hours spots, from laid back pubs to cool cocktail lounges, to raucous, neon-lit clubs.

-Arenal is popular with German tourists, having been described as Magaluf's German equivalent - which is reflected in many bars and clubs.
-One of the most highly touted clubs is MegaPark, which essentially is a massive beer tent where guests dance until the early hours.
-Not only does it have a Happy Hour, but a daily half-hour in which the beer is free - we're serious!
+Arenal is popular with German tourists, having been described as Magaluf's German equivalent – which is reflected in many bars and clubs.
+One of the most highly-touted clubs is MegaPark, which essentially is a massive beer tent where guests dance until the early hours.
+Not only does it have a Happy Hour, but a daily half-hour in which the beer is free – ideal for your cheap holiday to Majorca!

 For a more relaxed atmosphere, there are great local places like the Bahia Bar and Bierexpress where you can settle into a booth with a cold drink and listen to music.